khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 1_Intro.md

 The agent state $S_t^a$ is the agent's internal representation.

-- the information the agent uses to pick the next action
+- The information the agent uses to pick the next action.
-- the data used by RL algorithms
+- The data used by RL algorithms.
 - can be any function of history:

 $$